trntv/apis-list/apis/formstack/formstack.md

 # Formstack
 The Formstack API allows users and 3rd-party applications to access Formstack resources programmatically.
 This API conforms to REST principles.
 Webhooks allow you.
 Form creator for online forms.
 Welcome to Formstack Developer Central.
-Here you&#x27;ll find all the resources you need to create services that rely on the Formstack platform
+Here you'll find all the resources you need to create services that rely on the Formstack platform

 ##  🔗 Links
 **Docs / Website**: https://developers.formstack.com/docs